-40 Years After The Assassination Of Harvey Milk, LGBT Candidates Find Success
+40 Years After The Assassination Of Harvey Milk, LGBTQ Candidates Find Success

 It changed the world

-Feinstein, now a U.S. Senator, remembers the day well.
+Feinstein, now a U.S. senator, remembers the day well.
 She found the body of her colleague Harvey Milk.

 "And it's still traumatic," she says.
 "Because I tried to get a pulse in his wrist and put my finger in a bullet hole.
 And it was clear he was dead.
 And that changed the world."

-It also changed the trajectory of the life of Cleve Jones, then a 24-year-old intern for Supervisor Milk.
+It also changed the trajectory of the life of Cleve Jones, then a 24-year-old intern for Milk.
 He thought the murder meant the end of the gay rights movement.
-That night he organized a candle light march from the Castro up Market Street.
+That night he organized a candle-lit march from the Castro District up Market Street.

 "And we marched to Civic Center and filled it with candlelight," he recalled.
 "And I remember standing in that huge crowd and realizing that of course it wasn't over.
-It was in fact just beginning."
+It was, in fact, just beginning."

 Jones is now a prominent human rights activist and author.
 He co-founder the San Francisco AIDS Foundation and founded the AIDS Memorial Quilt project.